Travel Guide

 If you have a car, Parks Canada is the default

-For visitors driving from Calgary, Banff, or elsewhere in the park, Parks Canada is the clearest system because it starts from the Lake Louise Park and Ride at the Lake Louise Ski Resort.
-You choose a one-hour departure window and a first destination when you book, then check in at the Park and Ride inside that window.
+If you’re driving from Calgary, Banff, or elsewhere in the park, Parks Canada is the clearest option because it starts from the Lake Louise Park and Ride at the Lake Louise Ski Resort.
+When you book, you select a one-hour departure window and a first destination, then check in at the Park and Ride within that window.

-That structure matters.
-Your ticket is not just a ride to one lake.
-It is the full access package for the day: first destination, Lake Connector, and return to your vehicle.
-For most visitors who want both Lake Louise and Moraine Lake in one day, that is the cleanest official setup.
+This setup is more than a ride to one lake.
+Your ticket covers the full day package: first destination, Lake Connector, and return to your vehicle.
+For most visitors trying to do both Lake Louise and Moraine Lake in one day, this is the cleanest official arrangement.

 Parks Canada says the regular daytime shuttles run every 30 minutes, with departures from 6:30 am to 5 pm and the final return to the Park and Ride at 7:30 pm.
-If you want a relaxed photo stop at both lakes, that is usually enough.
-If you want sunrise or a long hike, compare the Alpine Start option or a licensed commercial operator instead of assuming the standard daytime schedule will cover it.
+If you mainly want a relaxed photo stop at both lakes, that is usually enough.
+For sunrise or a long hike, compare the Alpine Start option or a licensed commercial operator rather than assuming the standard daytime schedule covers it.

 If you do not have a car, Roam Super Pass is the public-transit route

-Roam's role is narrower than many visitors assume.
+Roam’s role is narrower than many visitors assume.
 Summer reservations are only available on Route 8X between Banff and Lake Louise.
 Roam also says Route 10 will not operate in 2026.
-That means the practical Banff-without-a-car path is Route 8X to Lake Louise, then the Parks Canada Lake Connector to Moraine Lake.
+In practice, the no-car path is Route 8X to Lake Louise, then the Parks Canada Lake Connector to Moraine Lake.

 The two release windows matter more than people think